wgtechlabs/log-engine/README.md

 1. Log Engine automatically detects your environment using `NODE_ENV` and sets appropriate log levels for optimal performance
 2. When you call logging methods, messages are filtered based on the configured severity level (only messages at or above the set level are displayed)
 3. Each log message is instantly formatted with precise timestamps in both ISO and human-readable formats
-4. Messages are output to the console with clear level indicators, making debugging and monitoring effortless
+4. Messages are output to the console with **colorized level indicators and timestamps**, making debugging and monitoring effortless - errors show in red, warnings in yellow, info in blue, and debug in purple
+5. ANSI color codes ensure compatibility across different terminal environments while maintaining beautiful, readable output

 Ready to streamline your application logging?
 Get started in seconds with our [simple installation](#📦-installation)!